antazo/ai-python/README.md

 ## 3. Azure Portal

-This application uses a valid subscription to Azure Portal with Translator and other services.
-To be able to use your own endpoint, the information must be stored in a **.env** file:
+This application uses a valid subscription to Azure AI services to be able to use Translator, Vision and so on.
+Your endpoint information must be stored in a **.env** file:

 ```bash
 nano .env